 Double-check: Is each number smaller than the one before it?
 9 > 7 ✅ → 7 > 4 ✅ → 4 > 2 ✅ → Correct.

-Notice that both worked examples use the same set of numbers (7, 2, 9, 4); the only difference is the direction.
+Notice that both worked examples use the same set of numbers (7, 2, 9, 4).
+The only difference is the direction.
 This is the clearest way to show children the contrast: same numbers, opposite arrangements.

 For more graduated examples at every difficulty level, see examples of ascending and descending order class 1.